renatoleme/renatoleme.github.io/_posts/2024-01-10-godel-on-int-prop-calc.md

 ---
 layout: post
-title: On the intuitionistic propositional calculus
+title: On a note by Gödel
 date: 2024-01-10 14:45
 category: logic
 author: Renato Leme